M1n9X/memfuse_mvp/README.md

   ```bash
   scripts/start.sh --reset
   ```
-  to recreate schema and apply the unique index.
+  to recreate schema and apply the unique index and M3 schema.

 Debugging (no LLM call)
 ```bash